 “ I've never met people at "that level of hospitality" before.
 It is really quite inspiring.
 You all are doing a fantastic job. - Michelle - Atlanta

 “ I feel completely ready to build a house on my own - Timothy E - Atlanta

 “ Dan, you did a magnificent job!!
 I left so inspired that I can hardly think of anything besides tiny houses. - Wanda S - Florida

 “ Thank you, Dan for a great workshop in Atlanta! - Kathy D - Atlanta

 “ I know this was not your primary reason for the workshop but thank you so much for building my confidence to finally remove a door in my kitchen this past week and put in a window so that I can rearrange the placement of my fridge and for better workflow.
 Besides my neighbor holding the plywood sheathing to screw in place I can honestly say I did it myself.
 I highly recommend your workshop for this purpose alone (and so many other reasons).
 Thanks again - Sanne

-Get a free copy of the best selling Tiny House Design & Construction Guide
+Get a free digital copy of the best selling Tiny House Design & Construction Guide

 Receive substantial discounts on our Plans, Online Workshop, and Trailers, not offered anywhere else.